 (e) AIFM

-The Company has engaged the services of the AIFM, the AIFM is responsible for managing the Company's investments and the risks it faces in accordance with AIFMD, subject to the overall scrutiny of the Board.
+The Company has engaged FundRock Management Company (Guernsey) Limited as the AIFM.
+The AIFM is responsible for managing the Company's investments and the risks it faces in accordance with AIFMD, subject to the overall scrutiny of the Board.